 Moreover, Traqq shows you which apps and websites take most of your time.
 This allows you to check if you spend your work hours efficiently or on non-work related issues.
 If you manage a team, Traqq makes it easy to check the activity levels of each team member so that you can coordinate them more effectively.

-When you set a timer, you’re likely to push yourself to accomplish your tasks within that set amount of time, thereby boosting your productivity.
+When you set a timer, you’re likely to push yourself to accomplish your tasks within that set amount of time, thereby boosting your productivity and tracking completed tasks.

 8. Delegate Work Whenever Possible